Ravikishans/TravelMemory/frontend/README.md

-for running on aws update the "/frontend/src/url.js" with public ip:3001
+for running on aws update the "/frontend/src/url.js" with "public ip:3001"